Conctr/squirrel/tests/README.md

 API_KEY        | Your Conctr api key
 MODEL          | Your Conctr Application model name

+## Agent and device files
+The agent and device files for imptest are located in the build_files folder.

 # License

 The Conctr library is licensed under the [MIT License](../LICENSE).